mako-ai/mono/api/src/connectors/README.md

 2. Create a connector class that extends `BaseConnector`
 3. Add an `index.ts` file to export your connector
 4. Include an `icon.svg` file for the web interface
-5. The connector will be automatically discovered by the registry
+5. The connector will be discovered by the runtime registry used by the API or lazily loaded by the sync registry.

 ### Example Connector Implementation